JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 While `data object` and `data class` declarations are often used together and have some similarities, there are some functions that are not generated for a `data object`:

 - No `copy()` function: Because a `data object` declaration is intended to be used as singleton objects, no `copy()` function is generated.
 The singleton pattern restricts the instantiation of a class to one, single instance, which would be violated by allowing copies of the instance to be created.
-- No `componentN()` function: unlike a `data class`, a `data object` does not have any data properties.
+* No `componentN()` function.
+Unlike a `data class`, a `data object` does not have any data properties.
 Since attempting to destructure such an object without data properties would not make sense, no `componentN()` functions are generated.

 #### Use cases for data objects